KestrelComputer/kestrel/_posts/2015-03-11-why-not-machine-forth.md

 The primitives are so simple, and so basic, that nearly any real-world microprocessor supports a mapping to Machine Forth with a relative minimum of host instructions.
 Each primitive mapped to one, sometimes two, and relatively rarely, three or more Intel 80x86 assembly language instructions.
 Moore and Fox documented a set of primitives that exploited the existing Intel microarchitecture features that best emulated their MISC architecture chip.
-The latest revision of this effort resulted in the set of [primitives used to implement ColorForth, published in 2001.](http://colorforth.com/forth.html).
+The latest revision of this effort resulted in the set of [primitives used to implement ColorForth, published in 2001.](http://colorforth.com/forth.html)

 The following table compares the 80x86 and RISC-V expansions.
 As you can see for the Intel architecture, Machine Forth maps surprisingly well to individual 80x86 instructions thanks in part to the CISC nature of its instruction set.
-However, the RISC-V instruction set exhibits a bimodal degree of support; some primitives map to one or two RISC-V instructions, while others yield surprisingly large sequences of instructions, with few in between.
+However, the RISC-V instruction set exhibits a bimodal degree of support;
+some primitives map to one or two RISC-V instructions, while others yield surprisingly large sequences of instructions.

                     x86                     RISC-V
     Opcode  Source  Assembly                Assembly        Description